Abhi9708bittu/Web3-/README.md

 - Secure and modular architecture

 ### Future Scope
-Future versions will include extended smart contract modules, enhanced automation, and integration with Web3 DApps.
+Future versions of the project will include extended smart contract modules, enhanced automation features, and seamless integration with Web3 decentralized applications (DApps) to improve scalability, usability, and interoperability.

 ### Contract address: